kcblack42/Citra-Tracker-v2/install-instructions.md

 <div><img src="https://github.com/kcblack42/Citra-Tracker-v2/blob/main/images/screens/setup3.png" height="122" width="495" /></div>

 5. In the tracker, if you click the "Batch Settings" button, you'll be prompted to fill in the three things I mentioned above.
 Do so and then click "Submit".
 6. When your run inevitably dies, use the "Next Seed" button, and it should both clear the saved tracker data, delete your old log + run files, and move your new run file to the folder you designated as the "mods folder" above.
+The order in which I do this in is click "Next seed", then close the rom, then confirm that you're moving to the next seed, then restart the rom.
+If you have a save file, you'll obviously need to reset that as well (up + X + B on the title screen).
 Enjoy your hands-off 3DS ironmon seed advancement experience!
-7.